-Follow the guide below for all of your answers.
+Then follow the guide below for all the answers.

-Kodi is a free piece of media centre software.
+Kodi is a free piece of media center software.
 It can decode and play audio and video files.
-These files can come from your pieces of media you own or through the use of add-ons.
+These files can come from media you own or through the use of add-ons.

-Kodi doesn’t own or store any links or know what any movie or TV show is.
-It plays what it is given or gives an error if it doesn’t like something.
+Kodi doesn’t own or store any links or categorize what is playing.
+It plays what it’s given or gives an error if it doesn’t like something.

-Another big point – Kodi addons don’t own any links either!
+Another big point – Kodi add-ons don’t own any links!

-Think of Kodi addons like.a search engine to the public internet, like Google.
+Think of Kodi add-ons as a search engine to the public internet, like Google.

 Therefore, if you have troubles with your Kodi not working, the blame isn’t on the Kodi software at all.
-It lies in two spots:
+It lies in either of two spots:

 - the setup of your Kodi

-- the query you passed to the Kodi addon.
+- the query2 you passed to the Kodi add-on

 Does Kodi Still Work?

-Surprisingly, we get this question asked a lot to us.
+Surprisingly, we get asked this question a lot.

 The answer is YES.

 It’s never too late to get Kodi working!
-The first step is learning why it’s broken for you in the first place.
+The first step is learning why it’s not working for you in the first place.

-Here are some of the main reasons why Kodi isn’t working for you:
+Below are some of the main reasons for Kodi not working.